 Despite Brooks’ new hairstyle, and despite her appearance in this lesser film, there is little to redeem it.
 Brooks adored Wayne, but could not stand the humiliation of this sort of film.
 Overland Stage Raiders would be Louise Brooks’ last movie.
 She soon left Hollywood, and slid into decades-long obscurity.

 As the years passed, John Wayne became of superstar, and in the 1950s his early films were re-released both in the United States and in Europe.
-And once gain, Overland Stage Raiders was shown in movie theaters, and even in the 1960s and 1970s, on television.
-The posters and lobby cards for the reissue emphasized Wayne’s name, while Brooks’ was deleted.
+And once gain, Overland Stage Raiders was shown in movie theaters, and in the 1960s and 1970s, on television.
+(Brooks was sometimes mentioned in the TV listings.)
+The posters and lobby cards for the later reissue emphasized Wayne’s name, while Brooks’ was deleted.

 STORY SYNOPSIS: